 It also stems from the fact that 89% believe they are not fairly represented, and their issues and interests are ignored by the government.

-However, Greenback said that, in February 2019, the Democratic party introduced a bill called “Tax Fairness for Americans Abroad Act of 2018”, which would end citizenship-based taxation.
+However, Greenback said that, in December 2018, the Republican representative George Holding introduced a bill called “Tax Fairness for Americans Abroad Act of 2018”, which would end citizenship-based taxation.

 The bill aims at amending the Internal Revenue Code.